 “The Missouri program is demanding, so its students are used to doing in-depth reporting.
 Being home to Investigative Reporters and Editors (IRE) and the National Institute for Computer-Assisted Reporting (NICAR), Missouri has all the tools students need to go steps beyond basic journalism.”

 Finding real-world or academic research opportunities is easy for students who have the initiative to improve their skills.
 To find out about getting involved in research or extracurricular collaborations, prospective or current students can simply ask their professors for recommendations.
-For information on specific programs, check out:

 For now, Moring and Velker are continuing to learn practical research skills in the classroom and in their Discovery Fellows projects.
 But in just a few years, they will join the ranks of thousands of other successful Missouri School of Journalism alumni using research skills in newsrooms, agencies and companies around the world.